 - In Surprise, he claims Taniguchi lent him a rare porno mag as an excuse to leave the rest of the Brigade.
 Haruhi is left speechless.

 - Post Episode Trailer: The "broadcast order" featured Kyon and Haruhi arguing over the episode number.
 The "DVD order" has Yuki laconically state everything deadpan.

-- Prepare to Die: A crazed Ryouko Asakura says this to Kyon in a Creepy Monotone before Yuki's Big Damn Heroes moment.
+- Prepare to Die: A crazed Ryouko Asakura says this to Kyon in a rather pleasant tone before Yuki's Big Damn Heroes moment.

 - Prima Donna Director: Haruhi throws some epic tantrums during the making of The Adventures of Mikuru and displays some of her worst behaviour for the entire series.